topbitdu/unidom-contact/ROADMAP.md

 ## v0.4
 1. Improve the Contact Subscription model to add the #subscribe! method
 2. Improve the Contact Subscription model to deprecate the #subscribe method
-3. Improve the Ruby Gem Specification to depend on unidom-common v0.9
+3. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.9

 ## v1.0
 1. Improve the Contact Subscription model to support the Keyword Arguments
 2. Improve the Contact Subscription model to remove the deprecated methods

+## v1.0.1
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

 ## v1.1
 1. As Contact concern